Locations:

 Are pickles healthy?

-It all depends on what kind of pickles you’re eating and if you have any pre-existing health conditions.
+As is so often the case, there’s no straightforward answer here.
+How healthy pickles are depends on which kind of pickles you’re eating and whether you have any preexisting health conditions.

-On the plus side, pickles — which are made from cucumbers — are generally a low-calorie, low-fat food.
-They’re also a source of fiber, as well as vitamins A and K. And, like all vegetables and fruit, they have antioxidants.
+On the plus side, pickles (which are made from cucumbers) are generally a low-calorie, low-fat food.
+They’re a source of fiber, as well as vitamins A and K. And, like all vegetables and fruit, they have antioxidants.

-“One large dill pickle has more than two-thirds of the ideal amount of sodium that an adult should have in a whole day,” Peart says.
-“If you have high blood pressure, or any cardiovascular or heart health issues, then pickles are not the best choice.
-That’s because of the sodium levels.”
+“One large dill pickle has more than two-thirds of the ideal amount of sodium that an adult should have in a whole day,” she says.
+Sweet pickles aren’t quite as high in sodium, but they still have plenty of it.
+And they’re high in sugar.

 Advertisement